+1. A knot is tied in the

-speed-bar cord and passed sides of the system until the through the connector of the knot tightens against the webbing cord.
+speed-bar cord and passed2.
+Tension is applied to both

+sides of the system until the

+knot tightens against the

 riser connector.

 It should be noted that the connection procedure is exactly the same for the Brummel hooks as for the loops, and would in turn be applicable to other systems or connecting elements.